 W Withdrawal.
 Indicates withdrawal from a course before the end of the ninth week of a full-semester course or before the fifth week of a half-semester course.
-Carries no quality points or credits.
+The grade carries no quality points or credits.

 WP Withdrawal while passing.
 Indicates withdrawal while passing from a course after the ninth week of a full-semester course or after the fifth week of a half-semester course.
-Carries no quality points or credits.
+The grade carries no quality points or credits.